choria-io/provisioner/README.md

     * For every discovered nodes
         * Retrieve facts and metadata
         * Based on it's facts programmatically determine which Member Collective in a [Federation](https://choria.io/docs/federation/) this node should belong to.
+        * For x509 based nodes
             * Ask the node for a CSR, potentially supplying a custom CN, OU, O, C and L
             * Sign the CSR the node provided against your own CA
+        * For ed25519 based nodes
+            * Ask the node for a public key and signed nonce
         * Construct a configuration tailored to this node, setting things like SRV domain or hard coded brokers
+        * For ed25519 based nodes
+            * Generate and sign a server JWT
-        * Send the configuration, certificate and CA chain to the node where it will configure itself
+        * Send the configuration, server JWT, certificate and CA chain to the node where it will configure itself
         * Request the node restarts itself within a provided splay time

 After this flow the node will join it's configured Member Collective with it's signed Certificate and CA known it becomes a normal node like any other.